 Amy Huntley is the owner/author of The Idea Room.
 A mother of five, who enjoys sharing her love of all things creative in hopes of inspiring other women and families.
-Connect with her on Google+, or read more of her posts.
+Never miss a creative idea that she shares by connecting with her here, or read more of her posts.

 Disclosure of Material Connection: I received one or more of the products or services mentioned in some of my posts

 for free in the hope that I would mention it on my blog.